Preston-D/102_webdrive_instructions/README.md

 This document will walk you through setup of the **studentweb** folder and subfolders, and the uploading of documents to the WWU computer science department web hosting using.

+> [!NOTE]
-To see an up to date list of CS Lab rooms visit: <https://support.cs.wwu.edu/home/survival_guide/resources/Labs.html>
+> To see an up to date list of CS Lab rooms visit: <https://support.cs.wwu.edu/home/survival_guide/resources/Labs.html>

 ---